teambit/docs/docs/getting-started/4-development-environment.md

 In addition to that, any other runtime requirements are handled by the environment, per your configuration.
 For example, a React environment would define `react` and `react-dom` as `peerDependencies`, and if you decide to use TypeScript it would add `@types/react` and `types/react-dom`.
 All this according to your pre-selected version of React.

-## Standardize component development

-Environments streamline the development experience.
-You don't need to worry about figuring out the company best practices for building, testing and linit rules.
-Everything is a part of their Environment.
-Additionally, when using environments you don't need to fuss around with setting up npm-scripts.
-Each environment registers itself to a specific lifecycle commands in Bit, and does the setup for you.

-### Building, testing and linting components
+## Building, testing and linting components

 Each environments in the workspace registers itself to specific lifecycle commands in Bit.
 For example: `build`, `test` and `lint`.
 Whenever you trigger any of these commands, and environments that is hooked to the event will be triggered.
 Each triggered environment will then gather all components that are registered for it and run the requested operation.